-Instant Pot Dal Makhani with pot-in-pot brown rice, an easy and delicious one-pot meal.
+Instant Pot Dal Makhani with pot-in-pot brown rice is an easy and delicious one-pot meal.
 This dal is also popularly known as Madras Lentils.
-This restaurant style Dal Makhani made in the pressure cooker is rich, creamy and flavorful.
-Dal Makhani goes really well with basmati rice and naan.
+This restaurant-style Dal Makhani made in the instant pot is rich, creamy, and flavorful.
+It goes really well with basmati rice and naan.

 Want to save this recipe?